otavioschwanck/mood-nvim/README.md

 # How to learn the keybindings of this configuration?

 Just press `SPC h h` to open the handbook inside vim.

-# Troubleshoot

-## Error on python for some reason.

-Check your personal config `SPC f p` at the bottom.
-Set the python envs to their real values.

-(which python3 or which python) to see the host directory

-vim.g.python3_host_prog = '/Users/otavio/.pyenv/shims/python3'

 # Other tips